Jaclyn K Durant

 First Vice President, NCBW Bergen/Passaic Chapter

-It is indeed an honor to serve in another leadership capacity within the realms of the National Coalition of 100 Black Women, Inc. (NCBW), Bergen/Passaic Chapter.
-The opportunity here is great in working with dynamic women who are committed to fulfilling their leadership responsibilities in the areas of Arts & Culture, Economic Empowerment, Education, and Health.
-It has been inspiring to address leadership and organizational enhancements through the auspices of Membership, Chapter and Fund Development especially when our collective efforts turn visions into realities.
+It is an honor to serve in another leadership capacity within the realms of the National Coalition of 100 Black Women, Inc. (NCBW), Bergen/Passaic Chapter.
+The opportunity here is great in working with dynamic women who are committed to fulfilling their responsibilities in the advocacy areas of Arts & Culture, Economic Empowerment, Education, Health, and Public Policy.
+Furthermore, it has been inspiring to address leadership and organizational enhancements through the auspices of Membership and Chapter Development, Public Relations, Fund Development, and Financial Management especially when our collective efforts turn visions into realities.

 - Childhood Obesity